NGIOproject/nextgenio-docs/user_guide/connect.rst

 (and confirm) a permanent password, of your choosing.
 The option '-X' following the ssh command allows for X11 forwarding over the connection.

-After connecting to hydra-vpn, connect to NextgenIO by typing:
+After connecting to hydra-vpn, connect to NextgenIO by entering:

 ::